romeiro-bru/react-autocomplete/README.md

 </p>

 ### Features 👾
-* Search for the name of a Star Wars character
+* Search for a Star Wars character
 * As you type, a list of names will be displayed

 ### Technologies :mag_right: